-The rate of deferred profit sharing is determined entity by entity (based on regulatory requirements).
+In addition, the rate of deferred profit sharing is determined entity by entity (based on regulatory requirements).
 It is based on the real rate of sharing of investment income between policyholders and shareholders and corresponds to the average real rates over the past three years.
 This average prevents the inclusion of non-recurring, atypical factors in the calculation.